marcvaneijk/azure-rm-guidelines/README.md

 6. Parameter files can be used to specify the parameters for different environments (e.g. dev, test, production).
 Specify additional parameter files in the format **azuredeploy.dev.parameters.json**.
 Where *dev* describes the environment.
 7. The template folder must contain a **metadata.json** file to allow the template to be indexed on [Azure.com](http://azure.microsoft.com/).
 	* Guidelines on the metadata.json file below.
 8. Create a PowerShell script to deploy the template named **azuredeploy.ps1**.
-Create the script based on the Microsoft Azure PowerShell module version 1 or higher.
+Create the script based on the Microsoft Azure PowerShell module v1.0 or later.
 	* Guidelines on the azuredeploy.ps1 file below.
 9. The **custom scripts** that are needed for successful template execution must be placed in a folder called **scripts**.
 10. Linked templates must be placed in a folder called **nested**.